 Lessons Learned from These Trades

-These trades offer several key lessons:
+These historical market regimes offer several key technical takeaways:

 Relevance of Seykota’s Trades Today